-These cells play a role in allergic reactions and defend against parasites.
+These cells play a role in allergic reactions and defend against parasites (organisms that live inside a person and feed off him or her).
 They normally make up about one to eight percent of the total WBC count.

 Platelets are necessary for blood clotting.
 A normal platelet count is about 130,000 to 440,000.
 If your platelet count is low, you may bleed or bruise easily.

 Blood chemistry tests measure certain chemicals in your blood.
-Results of these tests give your health care provider important information about your general health status, how well organs like the liver and kidneys are working, and whether you may be experiencing drug side effects.
-Abnormal results can indicate a problem that needs to be addressed.
+Results of these tests give your health care provider important information about your general health, how well your organs (such as the liver and kidneys) are working, and whether you may be experiencing side effects from HIV drugs.
+Abnormal results can point to a problem that needs to be addressed.
 Important blood chemistry tests include:

 - Liver function

-These tests help measure how well your liver is working.
-Some of the tests measure liver enzymes such as alanine transaminase (ALT), aspartate transaminase (AST), and alkaline phosphatase (ALP).
-High levels of liver enzymes may be a sign of liver damage.
+These tests measure how well your liver is working.
+Some of the tests measure liver enzymes (proteins that help the body break down other substances) such as alanine transaminase (ALT), aspartate transaminase (AST), and alkaline phosphatase (ALP).
+High levels of liver enzymes may be a sign of liver inflammation.
 Several HIV drugs can cause elevated liver enzymes.
 Liver function tests also measure bilirubin, which comes from the breakdown of hemoglobin from RBCs.
 High levels of bilirubin may indicate liver problems.
 Taking the HIV drug Reyataz (atazanavir) can increase bilirubin levels; however, this rise in bilirubin is harmless.

 - Kidney function

-These tests help measure how well your kidneys are working.
+These tests measure how well your kidneys are working.
 They include blood urea nitrogen (BUN), creatinine, and eGFR, which is a measure of how well your kidney is filtering different chemicals in the blood.
-Kidney tests are especially important if you are taking Viread (tenofovir) or any of the combination drugs that contain tenofovir.
-For more information on any of these HIV drugs, see our HIV Drug Chart article.
+Kidney tests are especially important if you are taking Viread (tenofovir disoproxil fumarate, or TDF) or any of the combination drugs that contain TDF.
+For more information on these HIV drugs, see our HIV Drug Chart.

 Electrolytes play important roles in the healthy functioning of cells, nerves, and organs.
 Bicarbonate (CO2), chloride, potassium, and sodium are electrolytes.
-Electrolyte imbalances may be caused by not getting enough nutrients (malnutrition) or water (dehydration), or by kidney problems.
+Electrolyte imbalances may be caused by medications (particularly for high blood pressure), lung problems (like COPD) or water (dehydration), or by kidney problems.

 - Blood sugar (glucose)

 Your body uses glucose for energy.
-High glucose levels (hyperglycemia) can be a sign of diabetes or insulin resistance (when the body does not respond to insulin, a hormone to help control glucose levels).
-High glucose levels can be a side effect of HIV drugs.
+High blood sugar levels (hyperglycemia) can be a sign of diabetes or insulin resistance (when the body does not respond to insulin, a hormone to help control glucose levels).
 Your health care provider can monitor your levels through glucose tests.
-For the most accurate results, it is best to check glucose levels when you have been fasting (not eating or drinking anything but water for about eight hours).
-For more information, see The Well Project's article on Diabetes.
+For the most accurate results, it is best to check blood sugar levels when you have been fasting (not eating or drinking anything but water for about eight hours).
+For more information, see our fact sheet on Diabetes.

 - Blood fat (lipids)

-Many people living with HIV have an increased amount of fat, or lipids, in their blood such as cholesterol and triglycerides.
+Many people living with HIV have an increased amount of fat, or lipids, in their blood.
+Some lipids are cholesterol and triglycerides.
 Higher cholesterol levels can increase the risk of a heart attack or stroke.
 Higher triglycerides can increase the risk of damage to the pancreas (pancreatitis).
 Your lab report will list the amount of the following lipids in your blood (for the most accurate results, it is best to check lipid levels when you have been fasting):